MintPress News: Coverage of the Ghouta chemical attacks

 On August 29, 2013, an unverified MintPress article attributed to Dale Gavlak and Yahya Ababneh said that Syrian rebels and local residents in Ghouta, Syria alleged that rebels were responsible for the chemical weapons attack on August 21.

 The story alleged that Saudi Arabia had supplied the rebels with chemical weapons, which the rebels then accidentally set off; Foreign Policy magazine described it as one of the most "crazy" conspiracy theories about chemical weapons attacks in Syria.
 Human Rights Watch found no evidence for the claims.

 On September 20, the Brown Moses Blog published a statement from Gavlak saying that "despite my repeated requests, made directly and through legal counsel, they have not been willing to issue a retraction stating that I was not the author.
 Yahya Ababneh is the sole reporter and author of the Mint Press News piece."
 Gavlak also said the report had not been verified.

 Gavlak also told the New York Times that "There was no fact finding or reporting by me for the piece.
 I did not travel to Syria, so I cannot corroborate [Ababneh's] account" and that Muhawesh refused to remove her name from the byline because "this is an existential issue for MintPress and an issue of credibility as this will appear as though we are lying."

 MintPress added an editor's note at the top of the article stating Ababneh was the sole reporter on the ground in Syria, while Gavlak assisted in researching and writing the article.
 It said that Gavlak was a MintPress News correspondent who had freelanced for the Associated Press (AP) in Jordan for a decade.
 A note at the bottom of the story says: "Some information in this article could not be independently verified.
 Mint Press News will continue to provide further information and updates."
 The Russian Foreign Ministry cited the article in future statements.
 On September 21, 2013, MintPress published a statement by Muhawesh saying soon after the article was published, Gavlak retracted her involvement due to pressure from third parties, which Gavlak believed was prompted by Prince Bandar.
-The statement also claimed that Abadneh was being threatened by Saudi officials.
+The statement also said that Abadneh was being threatened by Saudi officials.

 Following the publication of the article, Gavlak stated she has been suspended from the AP.
-The story continues to be cited by conspiracy websites and supporters of the Assad regime.
+On 22 September 2013, the Star Tribune wrote that "The story continues to be cited by conspiracy-minded websites and supporters of the embattled Assad government".

 When asked about the MintPress News story, Åke Sellström, the chief U.N. weapons inspector in Syria remarked, "They are famous for 1001 Arabian Nights stories!"